The Spiritual Man

 crucified.”
 Nowhere does the Bible teach that the Spirit of God is

 incompatible with HIS creation.
-It is sin that separates men from His
+Sin separates men from His

-presence, not their physical natures or subjection to time.
+presence, not their physical natures or the realm of time.
 We each have a

-spirit, but it does follow logically or biblically that our spirits are
+spirit, but it does not follow logically or biblically that our human spirits and the Spirit of God are

 incompatible with our physical bodies.